Open Actively Recruiting

 - Albumin ≥3.5 g/dL

-- Creatinine Cl ≥60 mL/min, as calculated by the Cockcroft-Gault equation
+- Creatinine Clearance ≥60 mL/min, as calculated by the Cockcroft-Gault equation

-- NOTE: A calculator for the Cockcroft-Gault equation is available on the DMC website at www.fstrf.org.
+- NOTE: A calculator for the Cockcroft-Gault equation is available on the Data Management Center (DMC) website at www.fstrf.org.

 - Aspartate aminotransferase (AST) serum glutamic:oxaloacetic transaminase (SGOT) <1.25 x ULN